-I believe firmly that Britain is still a Christian country, despite secularisation and the serious decline of church involvement.
-Statistics and other factual evidence support this.
-But we are not a theocracy.
 My opposition to the church accepting homosexual behaviour was based on biblical teaching.
 The Bible and Christian Tradition consistently state that homosexual behaviour is wrong and, like the multitude of other sinful actions, most not related to sex, subject to God’s judgment.
 That was legitimate because I was addressing the church.
 But such an argument will have little weight in society, although there is a strong argument that the church has a moral and spiritual responsibility to warn people about sinful behaviour and its consequences, pointing out the path of forgiveness through faith and repentance.
 It is a very serious matter for the church to fail society by condoning or even to appear to condone sin.

 The church has a perfect right to convey reasons why gay marriage is wrong.
 But it has to argue them on rational grounds in our democratic society.
 It can appeal to tradition – that the Christian Faith has always defined marriage as heterosexual and that argument has some weight.